Veedu Mamoolodu Kadu

 Veedu Mamoolodu Kadu is a 2008 Indian Telugu-language romantic drama film directed by Ravi Sarma and starring Rishi, Gopika and Vijay Samrat.
 The film was dubbed in Malayalam as Rajamudra and was released to negative reviews.
+It marked Gopika's final Telugu film till date.

 Production

 The film is a triangular love story between Rishi, Gopika and Vijay Samrat's characters.
 The film delves into the question of what makes a man perfect.
 Gopika signed the film in hopes that it will help solidify her Telugu film career.
 After the failure of his debut film Something Special (2006), Samrat rechristened himself as Vijay Samrat for the film.

 Soundtrack

 The music was composed by S. A. Rajkumar.